baoisnotruski/intersect/about_us.md

 ### Who We Are

-We are a group of software engineers, quality analysts, content specialists, project managers, and marketers.
+We are a group of software engineers, quality analysts, content specialists, project managers, and marketing strategists.
 We figured how to work as a team a long time ago.
 But teamwork outside of the office and across timezones remained challenging for us.

 ### What We Do